Banquet Hall

 The Banquet Hall is also known as the State Dining room.

-Hosts a wealth of beautiful detail.
-This room which is 104 feet long, 34 feet wide and 35 feet high overlooks the Amrit Udyaan on one side.
-Burmese teak paneling decorates the walls of the Banquet Hall while the floors are patterned in grey Kota stone and white Makrana marble.
-One can notice the silent bell motifs, carved in wood, over the fluted projecting columns, the same as are placed above the Tuscan pillars of the Forecourt.
+The Banquet Hall epitomizes the artistic wealth in ornate details.
+This room is one hundred and four feet long, thirty-four wide and thirty-five feet high overlooks Amrit Udyan flanking towards one of its side.
+Burmese teak paneling decorates the walls of the Banquet Hall while the floors are patterned in grey kota stone and white makrana marble.
+One can notice the silent bell motifs, carved in wood, over the fluted projecting columns, and the similar ones are placed above the Tuscan pillars of the Forecourt.

-These twenty eight pilasters are thirteen feet tall and are made of “single piece Burmese teak logs.”
+These twenty eight pilasters are thirteen feet tall and are made from a single log of the Burmese teak wood.
 Above the wainscoting is a beautiful display of intricate zardozi panels, crafted with gold and silver threads.
 However, they are a recent addition to the Banquet Hall, as earlier the walls exhibited a collection of medieval arms.
-The height of the room is offset by the four tall chandeliers that illuminate the whole room.
+The expansive height of the room is offset by four chandeliers in linearity, illuminating the expansive room in entirety.

-Oil on canvas life size paintings of Former Indian Presidents Dr. Rajendra Prasad, Dr. Sarvepalli Radhakrishnan, Dr. Zakir Husain, V.V.
-Giri, Fakhruddin Ali Ahmed, Sanjeeva Reddy, Giani Zail Singh, R Venkataraman, Dr Shankar Dayal Sharma and K R Narayanan grace the walls of the Banquet Hall.
+The large canvas paintings in the medium of oil grace the walls of the Banquet Hall such as (Dr. Rajendra Prasad, Dr. Sarvepalli Radhakrishnan, Dr. Zakir Husain, V.V.
+Giri, Fakhruddin Ali Ahmed, Sanjeeva Reddy, Giani Zail Singh, R Venkataraman, Dr Shankar Dayal Sharma and K R Narayanan) painted by eminent Indian modern artists.
 These paintings are embellished with gold leaf frames.
 Placed at the southern end of the Banquet Hall is a portrait of Mahatma Gandhi.

-The Banquet Hall of Rashtrapati Bhavan can seat up to 104 people at one time.
-It is used by Presidents to host banquets for their visiting counterparts.
-Earlier the Banquet Hall was also used by the Prime Minister to host banquets for other Heads of Government.
+The Banquet Hall of Rashtrapati Bhavan boasts of the capacity of seating up to one hundred and four people at a time.
+It is used for the purpose of hosting banquets by the President of India for their visiting counterparts across the globe.
+Earlier the Banquet Hall was also used by the Prime Minister to host banquets for other heads of government.
 That practice has since been discontinued with the venue for such engagements being shifted to Hyderabad House in the 1980s.
-A Band Gallery is situated on a mezzanine floor at the southern end.
-This gallery, earlier known as the Musicians’ Gallery is used for playing live music during banquets.
-Due to the high walls of this gallery, the musicians cannot be seen.
+A band gallery is situated on a mezzanine floor at the southern end.
+This gallery which is known as the musician's gallery is vibrantly used to play music during the banquets.
+Due to the high walls of this gallery, the musicians cannot be seen by the diners.